 Better Bet: Steer clear of buffets if you have trouble setting limits.

-Not everything you eat will pad your belly.
-In a recent study, yogurt (along with vegetables, whole grains, fruits and nuts) was identified as one of the foods that do not contribute to weight gain.
-Another study showed that adding yogurt decreased total body fat and belly fat.
-As a bonus, eating low or nonfat yogurt will boost calcium and vitamin D, nutrients typically lacking in adult diets.
+Not everything tasty pads your belly.
+In one study, yogurt (along with veggies, whole grains, fruits, and nuts) was among the foods not linked to weight gain.
+Another study linked eating dairy foods like yogurt to lower body fat and belly fat.

-Tip: 10 grams of soluble fiber did the trick: the amount in two small apples, a cup of green peas, and 1/2 cup of pinto beans.
+They may be your best friend against belly fat.
+One study found that people who eat more soluble fiber gain less belly fat than others over 5 years.
+Just 10 grams a day of soluble fiber made the difference.
+That's about the amount in two small apples, a cup of green peas, and 1/2 cup of pinto beans.